 Conclusion – Are Maine Coons and Siberians related?

-Despite the similarities in their size and appearance, Maine Coons and Siberian cats are not related.
-It’s easy to understand why people might think they are related or have trouble telling one car from the other.
+Despite the similarities in their size and appearance, Maine Coons and Siberian cats are not directly related.
+It’s easy to understand why people might think they are related or have trouble telling them apart.

-They are, however, very similar cats and either would make perfect pets, especially for families with children.
+They are similar in nature and either breed make perfect pets, especially for families with children.